the ama alpha – background

 We will start with opening the box, in my usual step-by-step style.
 I know, you kids will already have the parts strewn all over the floor before I am done reading this.

 It comes well protected in a sturdy corrugated cardboard box.

 Cut the clear packaging tape across the end and along the edges.

-Open the ends to reveal the colorful inner box that can be used to safely store your AMA Alpha.
+Open the ends to reveal the colorful and sturdy inner box that can be used to safely store your AMA Alpha when not in use.

 Withdraw the inner box.
 Note the Polyhedral Wings picture in the upper left corner.
 Open this box carefully to preserve it.
 One feature of the AMA Alpha is that it comes apart and the parts can be safely stored in this box.